 War Between the States Museum

 Calling all history buffs, the War Between the States Museum features an in-depth investigation of the Civil War era.
+So if you are into war memorabilia, this is one of the best things to do in Florence.
 It’s set in an old home from 1918 and was founded by the Sons of Confederate Veterans in 1988.

 Displays feature unique and exciting artifacts and memorabilia ranging from 1850 to the turn of the century.
 It also exhibits items from the local Florence Stockade, along with rare books, weapons, and documents.

 The walls are adorned with prints, paintings, and photographs, and there is a replica of the CSS Pee Dee which never made it to battle, but was important nonetheless.
 There is also a gift shop and reference library to peruse.
 It’s a collection that reflects the American heritage of this time period.